 The Lead-Acid Battery

-The lead-acid battery recycling industry is a major polluter, spent batteries are incinerated with 18,000 tonnes produced each year in the UK.
-There is the opportunity to use hydrometallurgical processes to reduce the carbon footprint by 85%, cut slag by >90%and recycle the plastics as well as the lead.
-The lead battery market, globally, will reach US$95bn USD by 2026, and with a continued demand for vehicles this will increase.
+The Lead-Acid battery recycling industry is a major polluter, with 18,000 tonnes of spent batteries incinerated each year in the UK alone.
+There is an opportunity to use hydrometallurgical processes to reduce the carbon footprint by 85%, cut slag by >90% and recycle the plastics and lead.
+The lead battery market, globally, will reach $95bn USD by 2026, and is set to increase given the continued demand for vehicles.

-Nearly every fourth battery is a rechargeable lithium battery, most are embedded in electric appliances and with a growth in electric vehicles there is an estimated US$6bn opportunity from recoverable materials by 2030 and US$45bn second-life battery applications market.
-Currently there is no capability in the UK (currently being exported to Europe) providing a unique opportunity to provide a national capability.
+Nearly every fourth battery is a rechargeable lithium battery.
+Most are embedded in electric appliances and, with a growth in electric vehicles, there is an estimated $6bn USD opportunity from recoverable materials by 2030, and $45bn USD second-life battery applications market.
+There is currently no UK capability for the recovery of these materials, with spent batteries being exported to Europe, providing a unique opportunity for Recyclus to establish a national capability.

 Our focus on Acid Batteries

-This also supports the underling economics of PbO production which is currently $255 USD per tonne, the CAPEX on this is 1/7th of cost of incumbent technology.
+This also supports the underlying economics of PbO production, which is currently $255 USD per tonne.
+The CAPEX on this is 1/7th the cost of incumbent technology.